-Until land use regulations that comply with section 3.07.1120 become applicable to the area, the city or county responsible for planning the area added to the UGB shall not adopt or approve:
+Until land use regulations that comply with section 3.
+07 .1120 become applicable to the area, the city or county responsible for planning the area added to the UGB shall not adopt or approve:

-- A. A land use regulation or zoning map amendment that allows higher residential density in the area than allowed by regulations in effect at the time of addition of the area to the UGB: - B. A land use regulation or zoning map amendment that allows commercial or industrial uses not allowed under regulations in effect at the time of addition of the area to UGB; - C. A land division or partition that would result in creation of a lot or parcel less than 20 acres in size, except for public facilities and services as defined in section 3.07.1010 of this chapter, or for a new public school;
+- A. A land use regulation or zoning map amendment that allows higher residential density in the area than allowed by regulations in effect at the time of addition of the area to the UGB - B. A land use regulation or zoning map amendment that allows commercial or industrial uses not allowed under regulations in effect at the time of addition of the area to UGB; - C. A land division or partition that would result in creation of a lot or parcel less than 20 acres in size, except for public facilities and services as defined in section 3.07.1010 of this chapter, or for a new public school; - D. In an area designated by the Metro Council in the ordinance adding the area to the UGB as Regionally Significant Industrial Area: - 1.
+A commercial use that is not accessory to industrial uses in the area; and - 2.
+A school, a church, a park or any other institutional or community service use intended to serve people who do not work or reside in the area.

-Findings: When the land was added to the UGB, Washington County designated the land as FD-20 (Future Development 20 Acres) which is their "holding" zone.
-See Appendix A Existing Conditions Report page 10 for a discussion on the current zoning of the area.
+AHR: When the land was added to the UGB, Washington County designated the land as FD-20 (Future Development 20 Acres) which is their "holding" zone.
+Use that action and effective zoning to address this criteria.